Owen Hargreaves trains with QPR to recover from injury

 Former England international Owen Hargreaves, 31, is training with QPR, the Premier League club has confirmed.

-Injury-hit Hargreaves signed a one-year deal with Manchester City last August but played only 13 minutes in the Premier League and was
+Injury-hit Hargreaves signed a one-year deal with Manchester City last August but played only 13 minutes in the Premier League and was released in May.

 "Owen is training with the group," said QPR boss Mark Hughes on the club's official website.
 "There is no obligation for either party.

 "He is keen to retain his fitness and we are more than happy to help him."